samuel-gamelin/Rabbits-and-Foxes/README.md

 - Contributions are made through GitHub, on this repository.
 - Please download and install git and/or GitHub Desktop.
 [Download Link](https://git-scm.com/)
 - Slack is used as the main chat for this project.
 [Invitation Link](https://www.google.ca)
-- Github Issues will be used to task and ticket tracking.
+- Github Issues will be used for task and ticket tracking.

 ### Documentation
-Documentation can be found [here](https://www.google.ca)
+Documentation can be found [here](https://github.com/samuel-gamelin/SYSC-3110/tree/master/documentation)

 ### License and Disclaimer
-This application is for educational puposes.
+This application is for educational purposes.
 JumpIN is a registered commerical product.
 The developers are not responsible for the distribution of this product.